Deok97/Multi-object-Classification/README.md

 # Multi-object-Classification

-You can see my jupyter notebook on [this site](https://nbviewer.org/github/Deok97/Multi-object-Classification/blob/main/Object_Classification.ipynb)
+You can see my jupyter notebook on [nbviewer site](https://nbviewer.org/github/Deok97/Multi-object-Classification/blob/main/Object_Classification.ipynb)

 Licensed by Apache License 2.0